mynew4/cmangos-docs-wiki/WorldDB_structure/npc_text.md

 The \`npc\_text\` table
 -----------------------

 This table contains the texts that are used for gossip.
-More research needs to be done on this table.
+More research needs to be done on this table.<br>
 Text is showed in start of talk window.

 ### Structure